2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 In terms of security, use a long, unique, and random password for Interface Umbrel, and remember to activate two-factor authentication (2FA).
 For applications that offer both password and 2FA protection, always activate both and change the default passwords.

-Never expose the dashboard to the Internet without using a secure gateway (VPN, Tor, or local access only).
+Never expose the dashboard to the Internet without using a secure gateway (such as a VPN, Tor, or local access only).
 Limit the number of applications you install, and regularly delete those you no longer need, to reduce the attack surface.

 To deepen your knowledge of computer security in general, I highly recommend you check out this other free course: